leonklingele/sockstun/README.md

 remote = "mail.leonklingele.de:587"
 ```

-__Note__: If using a Tor SOCKS proxy, remember to [not mix modes of anonymity](https://trac.torproject.org/projects/tor/wiki/doc/TorifyHOWTO#Remember:Modesofanonymitydonotmix)!
+__Note__: If using a Tor SOCKS proxy, remember to [not mix modes of anonymity](https://trac.torproject.org/projects/tor/wiki/doc/TorifyHOWTO#Remember:Modesofanonymitydonotmix) and always isolate streams on a per-client-protocol-, per-destination-address- and per-destination-port-basis!
 See section [Setting up multiple Tor sessions](#setting-up-multiple-tor-sessions) on how to set up another Tor session.

 Now simply start `sockstun`: